 Safe Alternatives for Acoustic Guitar Cleaning

 For routine acoustic guitar cleaning, less is often more.
 A soft, lint-free microfiber cloth, slightly dampened with distilled water, is usually sufficient for removing dust, fingerprints, and light grime from the body and neck.
 For more stubborn dirt or to add a protective shine, use guitar-specific polishes and cleaners.
 These products are formulated to be safe for various guitar finishes and often contain UV inhibitors or conditioning agents that benefit the wood.
 Always apply cleaners to the cloth first, rather than directly to the guitar, and test a small, inconspicuous area before widespread application.
-For acoustic guitar buying guides on this site.

 - Use a dry microfiber cloth for daily dusting.